portalsoup/DriverPages/README.md

 *src/main*: Where the core framework lives.
 This is mostly interfaces and WebDriver containing classes to implement, extend and use.

 *src/test*: Sample implementation of a page object structure and a few TestNG driven tests to perform actions.
+This exists mostly in place of a tutorial.
+The implementations here are simple and typically will only use a few features at a time.
+Tests written here are tests I write to test this framework, and can all be run using the ant target 'test' to see them in action.
+This is frequently updated when I push new commits.

-# A base overview of the core objects and what they do:
+# A quick overview of the main core objects and what they do:

 *com.jcleary.webdriver.Selector*: Represents a mechanism to locate elements by css, xpath and other means.
 A Selector will, in a way, proxy Selenium's WebElement object, offering a very similar API that will instantiate and destroy